 Additionally, third-party theme providers like Elegant Themes, Themify, and Astra Themes offer additional themes.
 Not only that, but you can create gorgeous landing pages with WordPress using simple drag-and-drop page builders.

-Without writing any code, you may even develop your own unique WordPress themes.
+Without writing any code, you may even develop your own unique Premium WordPress themes.

 On the official WordPress.org themes website, you’ll find a collection of 7,400+ free WordPress themes.
 In your WordPress dashboard, click to Appearance » Themes and search for ‘blog’ to see the themes that are specifically intended for blogs.